 adolescent partners

-Every year, up to 50 Kadam Badhate Chalo Fellows from around the country are selected to be a part of 'Antargoonj: Discovering your inner voice', a three-day residential National Leadership Workshop held in Delhi.
+Under the Kadam Badhate Chalo programme, youth fellows from across the country are selected to participate in Antargoonj, a three-day residential leadership workshop held in Delhi.

 “After the Kadam Badhate Chalo program, I believe the stigma attached with “agar hum ladki hai toh hame aise karna hai” has been lifted.
 I had ‘boyish’ habits earlier, and I thought I had to see a doctor, but now I realize it’s completely normal.
 Also, now, if someone tries to harass me, I know how to take action against it.
 I understood my capabilities and my flaws as well.”
 Anandita (16), Bhubaneswar, Odisha